adamnagel/adamnagel.github.io/_posts/2024-08-22-going-cross-country.md

 11. The cruise control continues to be a godsend.
 12. In a remote part of south-central Utah, I pass a guy who's doing about 65, uphill, in a Vespa.
 I figure it must be souped-up, and he's Doing A Thing (as am I).

+# Day 7: Moab to Carbondale
+1. Coming through the towering, deep-red walls of the Colorado River canyon east of Moab, the 75-minute epic song "Dopesmoker" by Sleep comes on.
+As I pop up above the canyon into the flatter, barren wasteland leading into Colorado, the brutal monotony of the song perfectly matches the landscape.
+2. There's a sign on the interstate that says "WATCH FOR EAGLES ON HIGHWAY" and that's interesting.
+2. Headed up to Grand Mesa from Grand Junction, there are isolated rainclouds visible tens of miles away all across the horizon.
+The clouds take on the appearance of giant jellyfish, with bright white funnels underneath their dark bottoms.
+4. Sitting on the motorcycle just feels normal now.
+Feels like being in office chair or something -- everything is within arm's reach and I know it instinctively.
+3. The Days Inn in Carbondale is the first place I've felt like the bike could get stolen or vandalized.
+5. Under ~40mph, the bike has a slight "lurching" feeling to it, unsteadily holding back like the brake has been lightly tapped, at about 0.5Hz.
+Is it a mechanical problem?
+Gusts of wind?
+6. This part of Colorado seems to have it all.
+You have the desert, with its red rocks and interesting formations, (New) Mexican cuisine and culture, and the mountains nearby with forests and ski areas.

+# Day 8: Carbondale to Colorado Springs
+1. There's a 3-day concert festival in Aspen this Labor Day Weekend, so there was a steady stream of traffic against me, headed into town along the winding mountain roads.
+2. At Independence Pass there was a group of 3 GoldWing riders positioning and re-positioning their bikes for a photo-op.
+It wasn't clear when they'd be done, so I parked on the other side of the sign to get my own photo and move on.
+One rider decided to make his 3rd or 4th repositioning pass and grumbled about my bike's position.
+I started to push a bit out of the way, but he ended up grinding the exhaust on the edge of the pavement getting by me.
+3. The Aspen airport is crazy.
+They only use one end of the runway.
+So a plane will take off and then quickly change heading, and another aircraft will come in from the same direction to land.
+The traffic splits between different forks of the valley.
+4. Thought about going up Pikes Peak as I passed it this afternoon, but there was a rainstorm on the summit.
+The last hour getting into Colorado Springs I was mostly obsessed with beating the rain, which I did.
+5. The area where the wide and golden plain meets the Collegiate Peaks is hard to beat for visual drama.
+6. Once the rain was done, around sunset, the sky cleared up completely.
+Not a cloud to be seen.